redhat-marketplace/redhat-marketplace-operator/README.md

 |           |             |             |           |       |
 | **Total** |          7  |     2       | 40        |       |

+### Storage

+The RedHat Marketplace Operator creates 2 dynamic persistent volumes to store monitoring data used for telemetry, both with _ReadWriteOnce_ access mode.

 ### Installing

 For installation and configuration see the [RedHat Marketplace documentation](https://marketplace.redhat.com/en-us/documentation/getting-started/).